Last updated on September 28th, 2022 at 01:38 pm

 - the number of withheld results,

 - the number and percentage of already processed results and being processed among others.

 We will focus on the WAEC withheld results in this article and take a cursory look at the data available regarding the number of results that were withheld by the examination body from 2009 to date.
-To know the status of your result, you have to check result on WAEC portal
+To know the status of your result, you have to check the result on the WAEC portal

 Data on WAEC Withheld Results in Nigeria from 2009 till date

 If your result isn’t among the ones that were released or it reads “withheld” you’re definitely going to be worried, but be sure that you’re not alone.

 When your SSCE result is withheld by the examination body, you can’t confidently say if you passed or failed.
 You’re in the dark.
 You don’t know your fate.
 You’re at a crossroad.
 You can’t proceed with anything.
 Your ambition to gain admission to a high institution of your choice will automatically be put on hold if you don’t have an alternative like the National Examination Council (NECO)